The Board Game Design Course

 As a gamer, you probably have plenty of games on your shelf as well.
 Borrow whatever meeples, cubes, dice, tokens, money, or anything else you may need.
 You can always put these back in the original game box later.

-This will allow you to create and iterate quickly, without the need to reprint, cut, sleeve, and order or find special components.
+This will allow you to create and iterate quickly, without the need to reprint, cut, sleeve and order or find special components.
 You might actually save some time and money once you get a good understanding of the game creation process on any of these platforms.

 Get with the program

 While you can definitely create cards and other components by hand, there’s something to be said about being able to make multiple changes quickly.
-This is where computer software can help you to create and make iterations to cards and other components quickly.
+This is where computer software can help you create and make iterations to cards and other components quickly.

 Rather than changing the value and actions on multiple cards by hand, you can set things up to make one change that will be reflected throughout your entire deck.